sardort96/Realtime-Graphing/README.md

 Unsupervised learning, on the other hand, is where the correct responses are not provided, but instead the algorithm tries to identify similarities between the inputs so that inputs that have something in common are categorized together.
 Reinforcement learning is something in between supervised and unsupervised learning.
 The algorithm gets told when the answer is wrong, but does not get told how to correct it.

 Using the Naive Bayes' Classifier to predict the number of people would fall under supervised learning.
 We can estimate the prior probabilities by looking at how often each figure appeared and use it as a training set.
-Then it is possible to get conditional probabilities from the values for the trainig set.
+Then it is possible to get conditional probabilities from the values for the training set.

 References:<br />
 \[1\] Stephen Marsland.
 Machine Learning: An Algorithmic Perspective.
 Second Edition, CRC Press, 2015.<br />